What is the GetAMoveOn Network+ ?

 We will achieve this by creating and growing an inter-disciplinary network of researchers and practitioners, capacity building, and pump-priming research to advance the design and development of innovative technologies to get people moving more.

-Through 2017, 2018 and 2019 we will be funding a range of workshops, pilot projects and other research activities, focusing on our three target communities.
+We will also fund a range of other research activities, workshops and events focusing on our three target communities.

 Background and context

 When we move more, we become smarter; as we become stronger, chronic pain decreases.
 Greater movement, especially in social contexts, improves collaboration.
 As we move, not only do we reduce stress: we improve our capacity to handle stressful situations and to see more options for creative new solutions.
 Movement enhances both strength and stamina, improves bone mineral density and balance, reducing incidence of falling and associated hip injuries (causes of death in the elderly).
 Movement complements other functions, from assisting with sleep and therefore memory and cognition, to helping with diet and associated hormones - improving insulin sensitivity and balancing cortisol.
 There are recent studies showing benefits of movement related to dementia.
 And yet, physical inactivity is the fourth leading cause of death worldwide; sedentarism has been called the "new smoking".
 Meanwhile costs to UK GDP from sedentarism and associated disease are increasing - from sick days lost to work, to elders losing mobility and having to move into care homes.

 We have designed ourselves into our sedentarism: sitting during our commute, at desks while we work, and at home on the sofa.
 There is a critical need to design ourselves back into the natural effects of health accrued simply by moving more.
 We need solutions that will help build both the evidence and the experience that movement can enhance and benefit people's lives.